Sponsor and Peer Mentoring Programs

 • Understanding how sexual orientation and/or gender identity intersect with other aspects of identity, including race, sex, religion, physical ability, culture, class, etc.

-If you would like to request a mentor for Fall 2013, please fill out our online request form at www.pomona.edu/administration/qrc/.
+If you would like to request a mentor for the upcoming academic year, please fill out our online request form at www.pomona.edu/administration/qrc/.
 The mentee application is under the QQAMP tab.
-If you would like more information about the program, please contact email@example.com.

 International Student Mentor Program (ISMP)